Hoeijmakers/StarRotator/README.md

 A few tips on configuring your data request:
 1) Choose "long format" for your data, as this will allow your synthesis code to access more information, which may be needed if you are modelling NLTE in spectroscopy, for example.
-2) Choose FTP as the delivery platform, this is necessary above a certain size, which is not that large.
+2) Choose FTP as your delivery platform, this is necessary above a certain size, which is not that large.
 3) Yes, include HFS splitting unless you know you don't need it.
 4) Don't require known values unless you know you will need them.
 5) Choose a custom line list configuration (more details below).